sauce-archives/help/docs/tools/appium/reference.md

 By default, the TestObject platform uninstalls the application, performs device cleaning, and de-allocates the device between every Appium session.
 This means that if you have multiple test methods, you will by default wait for this cleaning process between every test method.

-To speed up test execution, you can set the desired capability `testobject_cache_device` to `"true"`.
+To speed up test execution, you can set the desired capability `testobject_cache_device` to `true`.
 This will leave the device allocated to you for a short time after each Appium session.
 If you immediately start another test on the device, you won't need to wait for the allocation and device cleaning process to be repeated.

 <h3 id="accessing-testobject-via-proxy">Accessing TestObject Via Proxy</h3>